travis-ci/docs-travis-ci-com/user/build-stages.md

       script: ./deploy
 ```

-This will run two jobs with on Ruby 2.3 and 2.4 respectively first, and assign
+This will run two jobs on Ruby 2.3 and 2.4 respectively first, and assign these
-these to the default stage test.
-The third job on the deploy stage starts only
+to the default stage test.
+The third job on the deploy stage starts only after
-after the test stage has completed successfully.
-Be sure to set the set the
+the test stage has completed successfully.
+Be sure to set the set the `rvm` key
-`rvm` key on your included deploy job, too.
+on your included deploy job, too.

 ## Build stages and deployments